bsoelch/ItrLang/ReadMe.md

 _Itr_ is an Array-based programming Language designed for code golfing.

-_Itr_ has built-in support for unbounded Integers, Matrix operations as well as Rational and Complex number</i> (currently only in the java version).
+_Itr_ has built-in support for unbounded Integers, Matrix operations as well as Rational and Complex number</i>.

 [online interpreter](https://bsoelch.github.io/OneChar.js/?lang=Itr)